ChaRsKiY/kidsonly/README.md

-# Kids Only - Children's Fashion Website
+# kids only - Children's Fashion Website

-A modern Next.js website for Kids Only children's clothing store, featuring two locations in Parndorf and Salzburg, Austria.
+A modern Next.js website for kids only children's clothing store, featuring two locations in Parndorf and Salzburg, Austria.

 ## Features